wgu-opensource/osmt/README.md

 # WGU Open Skills Management Toolset (OSMT)

 ## Overview
 The Open Skills Management Tool (OSMT, pronounced "oz-mit") is a free, open-source instrument to facilitate the production of Rich Skill Descriptor (RSD) based open skills libraries.
-In short, it helps to create a commons skills language by creating, managing, and organizing skills-related data.
+In short, it helps to create a common skills language by creating, managing, and organizing skills-related data.
 An open-source framework allows everyone to use the tool collaboratively to define the RSD, so that those skills are translatable and transferable across educational institutions and hiring organizations within programs, curricula, and job descriptions.

 ## Architecture
 OSMT is written in Kotlin with Spring Boot, and Angular.
 It uses backend-instances of MySQL, Redis, and Elastisearch.